<!-- saved from url=(0097)http://www.kenney-mencher.com/pic_old/classic_early_christian_byzantine/lesson_103a_acropolis.htm

 Not always resolved satisfactorily: the "deus ex machina": -- god of the machine -- a contrived or unrealistic or unbelievable ending / resolution.

-Physical, social, and psychological traits.
+Physical, social, and psychological

-Protagonist -- "agon" = struggle; the pro side of the struggle -- often used to refer to the lead character in a tragedy Antagonist -- the anti side of the struggle -- often the bad guy, but could be anyone / thing that struggles against the protagonist.
+Protagonist -- "agon" = struggle; the pro side of the struggle -- often used to refer to the lead character in a tragedy Antagonist -- the anti side of the struggle -- often the bad guy, but could be anyone / thing that struggles against the protagonist.3.THOUGHT:

 Foil: reveals some aspects of the main characters by having similar or different circumstances or by behaving similarly or differently